leviv/pocket-wifi/README.md

 2. Download the [Arduino 1.8.x IDE](https://www.arduino.cc/en/software)

-3. Double click to open `pocket_wifi.ino` in the IDE.
+3. Double click to open `pocket-wifi.ino` in the IDE.

 4. Go to File > Preferences and add this line to 'Additional Boards Manager URLs'.
 Hit Ok.